T-AbdelAlim/CraniumPy/README.md

 outward from the nose.

-## Clone repository (without NICP)
+## Clone repository
-Project is created with:
-* Python version: 3.8

-To run this project:
+The implemented NICP and facial asymmetry algorithm requires the scikit-sparse library.
+Follow these instructions to install the required dependencies:
 1. Create and/or load a virtual environment (for more information about virtual environments, [check the docs](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment)):

 ```